-To recognize the importance of diversity, equity and inclusion as a foundation for all the work we do, MSU is launching a comprehensive DEI planning process.
-DEI planning will be closely connected to our strategic planning process.
+To recognize the importance of diversity, equity and inclusion as a foundation for university, MSU is using a comprehensive DEI planning process focusing on those values and working in collaboration with the overall strategic planning process.

-MSU is beginning an inclusive and comprehensive strategic planning process to create a shared vision for the future and a common set of principles and values to guide our work.
+MSU is using an inclusive and comprehensive strategic planning process to create a shared vision for the future and a common set of principles and values to guide our work.

 Enjoy a curated collection of stories, photos, videos and featured content from across campus, delivered each Wednesday afternoon.

 Start your day with the latest Spartans Will!
 Featuring quick news bites, timely information, campus views, words of wisdom, essential info and a little inspiration, this email is delivered on weekday mornings.